 Now there are lots of beautiful modern furniture options for children on the market that cater to both form and function.
-Several new companies and manufacturers such as Argington, Iglooplay, Offi kids, Netto, Oeuf, Ooba, and the Magis Me Too Collection (see the links to many more modern children’s stores on my blogroll page) have appeared over the past few years who make quality modern cribs, dressing tables, bassinets and the like in palatable, tasteful colors and woods.
+Several new companies and manufacturers such as Argington, Iglooplay, Offi kids, Netto, Oeuf, Ooba, and the Magis Me Too Collection have appeared over the past few years who make quality modern cribs, dressing tables, bassinets and the like in palatable, tasteful colors and woods.

 But for this post, I’m sharing with you a return to the 1700s and 1800s with some children’s sized replicas of adult designer furniture.
-Only this go round, it’s ‘modern classic’ furniture that comes in pint sized versions.
+Only this go round, it’s ‘modern classic’ furniture that comes in pleasing pint-sized versions.

 Actual scaled down pieces (both authentic and replicas) of well known works by designers like Charles and Ray Eames, Le Corbusier, Arne Jacobsen, Vernor Panton and more eight different companies.